 Our School is wheelchair friendly, and our parking area helps make entry and exit of the premises easily accessible to all students.

 Once on the school grounds, children have access to supervised play areas that are specifically designed to enhance motor skills, improve social skills and reduce tactile defensiveness (using our sensory play area).
-Students also have access to a tennis court and supervised swimming lessons on particular days.
+Students also have supervised swimming lessons on particular days.

 Every activity offered at CREST has been strategically planned to enhance cognitive ability and improve self-esteem.